KYC/AML/KYT Policy

-We adhere to international anti-money laundering (AML) standards and know-your-customer (KYC) principles.
-Below is how and when we conduct verification.
+We adhere to international anti-money laundering (AML) standards, know-your-customer (KYC) principles, and screen the origin of crypto transactions (KYT).
+Below is how, when and why we conduct checks.

 Verification protects both clients and the service from fraud, and allows us to work with partner banks and payment systems within a legal framework.
 The scope of verification is proportionate to the risk of the specific transaction.